open-gpdb/gpdb/gpdb-doc/markdown/analytics/postgis-upgrade.html.md

 5. You can validate that PostGIS 2.5 is enabled in the database with the `postgis_version()` function.

-After you have completed the upgrade to PostGIS 2.5.4 `pivotal.3` for the Greenplum system and all the databases with PostGIS enabled, you enable PostGIS in a new database with the `CREATE EXTENSION postgis` command.
+After you have completed the upgrade to PostGIS 2.5.4 `pivotal.3` or later for the Greenplum system and all the databases with PostGIS enabled, you enable PostGIS in a new database with the `CREATE EXTENSION postgis` command.
 To remove PostGIS support, use the `DROP EXTENSION postgis CASCADE` command.

 ### <a id="topic_unj_v5n_kmb"></a>Removing the PostGIS 2.1.5 package